 - Push hard and fast in the center of the chest to the beat of a song that has 100-120 beats per minute.
-Song examples include “Stayin’ Alive” by the Bee Gees, “Crazy in Love” by Beyonce with Jay-Z, and “Walk the Line” by Johnny Cash.
+Song examples include “Stayin’ Alive” by the Bee Gees, “Crazy in Love” by Beyonce with Jay-Z, “Walk the Line” by Johnny Cash, even “Baby Shark.”

 “People feel more comfortable with one or two steps,” Kientopf said.
 “When you start having to think and remember (breathing-to-compression) ratios, people are more hesitant to respond and react.
 So when we talk about hands-only CPR, all we’re asking you to do is find the center of the chest and then press hard and fast.”

-Hands-only CPR requires no special course, though you can watch a one-minute instructional video.
+Hands-only CPR requires no special course.
 It is for use only with teen and adults experiencing sudden cardiac arrest, not for infants or children.